enwwilliam/ButterHood/README.md

 # ButterHood

-Bakery website
+Website for bakery startup - Butterhood, based in Indonesia.

 Written with HTML, CSS, Bootstrap4, Node.js, and Express.js.
 Mailchimp API, nodemailer npm is used for this website.

-Javascript files are not shown in github.

-Run by using Heroku cloud platform.
+Javascript files are not shown in github.Run by using Heroku cloud platform.